 HomeTel was the first Illinois Telephone Company outside of the Chicago area to offer Weathertel service.
 This new service brought telephone subscribers the latest immediate weather and an expanded forecast by just dialing a local number.
 The ceremonial first call was made by then Governor Dan Walker after he participated in the St. Jacob Village Homecoming in July 1974.
 Weathertel service is still in operation today.

 The fifth and current location of the telephone central office is at 501 N. Douglas Street.
 To join the nationwide convergence to digital technology, a new central office and business office was built in 1993.
 The cutover to digital equipment was done in the pre-dawn hours on November 17, 1993.
 This conversion enabled HomeTel to become one of the first rural telephone providers to offer digital calling features (Caller ID, for example) and voice mail.
 While many parts of the country are still without high-speed Internet service, HomeTel first launched this great service in November 1998.

 Since its beginnings as a provider of telephone service more than 100 years ago, HomeTel has transitioned into the next century with suite of advanced services including High-Speed Internet, Digital Cable Television, and Data Storage Services.

 HomeTel continues to operate as a family business, now in its third generation, and strives to provide the latest high-tech services.
 While Richard Schmidt is still involved with HomeTel, his four children: Eric, Jason, Justin and Rachel are responsible for daily operations and new development.
-Gwen Kunz, Robert Butler, Beth Kocher, Kris Brissenden and Jason Lowry complete the team.
+Gwen Kunz, Beth Kocher, Kris Brissenden and Jason Lowry complete the team.
 We thank you for choosing HomeTel and look forward to many more years of service.